 - Structure, price, and present your coaching services

-Also, your website becomes much easier to understand when it’s focused on the needs, wants and desires of a SINGLE person.
+Also, your website becomes much easier to understand when it’s focused on the needs, wants, and desires of a SINGLE person.

-Here are a few questions to help you define a persona so that you can write better, make your site appealing, and generate more leads.
+Let’s define a persona so that you can write better, make your site appealing, and generate more leads.

 My favorite way to help coaches quickly find new, great clients is to leverage proven success instead of chasing the latest fad.